katiacreator/Assembly-Virtual-Tour/README.md

 - ### I actually got all my functionality done before doing absolutely any styling.
 It is ...mostly worth it.
 It was more rewarding to actually make it all fancy at the END.
 I like the way it turned out!
 - ### I am confident in my post grad experience building APIs for myself, with others, and for others.
 I actully cam up with two ideas for APIs that I wished existed.
 - ### This app was tough to build because I had a lot of review of material to catch up on before I could start building.
 Once I got going, I got going.
 Once I realized that I burned a lot of time trying to "hack" Marvel's api with their strict requirements, I quickly adapted and just built my own.
+- ### Styling!
+I wanted to pay homage to a lot of my experiences as a database manager and the TVA

 ## Lessons Learned not losses!